aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-display-settings-csharp-tutorials/control-tab-bar-width-of-spreadsheet/_index.md

 **How can I install Aspose.Cells for .NET?**

-To install Aspose.Cells for .NET, you need to download the relevant package from Aspose official website and add it to your .NET project.
+To install Aspose.Cells for .NET, you need to download the relevant package from [Aspose Releases](https://releases/aspose.com/cells/net/) and add it to your .NET project.

 **What features does Aspose.Cells for .NET offer?**